 In the draft budget for the 2016-2017 biennium which it submitted to the Conference on 17 November 2015, the Secretariat proposed the abolition of several posts, including that of the complainant, at the date of expiry of the incumbent's contract.
-It suggested that the duties related to the category B posts which would be abolished in the Administration and Finance Unit should be redistributed in 2017 between three new category C posts.
-The Secretariat also explained that in order to bridge the gap until the entry into force of the new establishment table in 2017, a "Project Staff contract" ending on 31 December 2016 would be offered to most of the staff members whose posts were to be abolished.
+It explained that in order to bridge the gap until the entry into force of the new establishment table in 2017, a "Project Staff contract" ending on 31 December 2016 would be offered to most of the staff members whose posts were to be abolished.
 The Conference approved this draft budget on 3 December 2015.

-The Secretary General informed the complainant by a letter of 4 December 2015 that the Conference had decided to abolish her post as of 31 December 2015 and that her contract would not therefore be extended beyond that date, as stated in the letter of 26 June.
-However, he offered her a Project Staff contract for the period 1 January to 31 December 2016 with "the same job description" and at the same grade and step.
-The complainant accepted this offer while making it clear that she reserved the right to contest "the decision(s)" contained in the letter of 4 December.
+The Secretary General informed the complainant by a letter of 4 December 2015 that the Conference had decided to abolish his post as of 30 June 2016 and that his contract would not therefore be extended beyond that date.
+However, he offered the complainant a Project Staff contract for the period 1 July to 31 December 2016 with "the same job description" and at the same grade and step.
+The complainant accepted this offer while making it clear that he reserved the right to challenge this decision.

-On 17 December the complainant requested the Secretary General to review the decision of which she had been notified by the letter of 4 December and to renew her fixed-term contract.
-On 23 December 2015 the Secretary General informed her that as, in his opinion, all the relevant rules and procedures had been followed correctly and the terms of her contract had been respected, he had decided to maintain the decision not to extend that contract.
-He noted that the complainant had accepted the Project Staff contract offered to her.
+On 17 December the complainant requested the Secretary General to review the decision of which he had been notified by the letter of 4 December and to extend his fixed-term contract.
+On 23 December 2015 the Secretary General informed him that as, in his opinion, all the relevant rules and procedures had been followed correctly and the terms of his contract had been respected, he had decided to maintain the decision not to extend that contract.
+He noted that the complainant had accepted the Project Staff contract offered to him.